What is PowerPivot?

 A few links here, but you can search on “Microsoft PowerPivot” or “Microsoft Gemini” (the old codename) and find a lot of great stuff.

-Official site: http://powerpivot.com/
+Official site: https://powerpivot.com/

-PowerPivot Team Blog: http://blogs.msdn.com/gemini/
+PowerPivot Team Blog: https://blogs.msdn.com/gemini/

 Twitter: powerpivot

-Facebook: http://www.facebook.com/PowerPivot
+Facebook: https://www.facebook.com/PowerPivot

 Donald Farmer’s Video Series: Geminute